Pulsar Sparking: What if mountains on the surface?: Discussion

-If a pulsar is a strangeon star proposed by \cite{Xu+2003} which takes into account the quark degrees of freedom, its surface would consist of strangeon matter, a condensate bound by the strong interaction with a binding energy of several MeV \citep{Xu+2023}, much higher than the thermal energy of surface electrons.
+If a pulsar is a strangeon star proposed by \cite{Xu+2003} that takes into account the degrees of freedom of the quark, its surface would consist of strangeon matter, a condensate bound by the strong interaction with a binding energy of several MeV \citep{Xu+2023}, much higher than the thermal energy of surface electrons.
+The relativistic ($\gamma\sim 10^{6}$) streaming particles that have been accelerated towards the stellar surface would collide with valence quarks in strangeons, but may not directly destroy the zit structure.
 Consequently, the solid nature of the strangeon star's surface enables the stable existence of local unevenness.
 Furthermore, from a symmetry-energy perspective, the strangeon phase is energetically favored over conventional neutron matter configurations \citep{Xu+2019}.
 Despite the maintenance of charge neutrality, the neutronization process is unable to preserve isospin symmetry concurrently.
 However, the strangeonization process can simultaneously conserve both charge and isospin, thus exhibiting a higher degree of symmetry \citep{Xu+2021}.
 Therefore, it may be more possible for the pulsar to take the form of a strangeon than a neutron star if it can be confirmed that mountains do exist on the stellar surface.

 Notice some limitations of our current model.
 Our procedure to simulate the influence of small mountains in the polar cap region is built upon several hypotheses: (i) Magnetic axis and rotation axis are exactly anti-parallel for the purpose of simplifying the calculation.
-However, it can still capture some critical features when the angle between two axes is small. (ii) The magnetic field configuration within the magnetosphere is dominated by magnetic dipoles, but the irregular structure on the surface is likely to induce multipolar fields and alter the distribution of the accelerating electric field. (iii) We approximate the magnetosphere to be quasi-static, but according to \citetalias{Ruderman+etal+1975}, the magnetosphere does not necessarily co-rotate with the star at the same angular velocity, with a difference between them as
+However, it can still capture some critical features when the angle between two axes is small. (ii) The magnetic field configuration within the magnetosphere is dominated by dipolar magnetic fields, but the irregular structure on the surface is likely to induce multipolar fields and alter the distribution of the accelerating electric field. (iii) We approximate the magnetosphere to be quasi-static, but according to \citetalias{Ruderman+etal+1975}, the magnetosphere does not necessarily co-rotate with the star at the same angular velocity, with a difference between them as